St Cadoc’s

 The church itself is nestled behind a row of large Yew trees, the graveyard is now closed, but the remembrance garden is still being used.
 Construction of a new toilet was completed in 2022.

-All of our team minister at each of the four churches, but Fr Dan has special responsibility for St Cadoc’s.
+All of our team minister at each of the four churches, but Fr Robert has special responsibility for St Cadoc’s.

 Rectors of Cadoxton-juxta-Barry